 Cauliflower Rice is a great low carb side dish alternative to rice.

-The main reason I started trying out the cauliflower rice was to have a low carb alternative to rice for dinner.
+The main reason I started trying out the cauliflower rice was to have a low-carb alternative to rice for dinner.
 This idea started because I visited a nutritionist and she gave me a few tips to guide me in my fat loss journey.
 Being a Panamanian makes it hard not to eat rice in general.
 We do love our rice!
-A typical Panamanian food plate would have a bunch of white rice, any protein on the side, beans, and a fried plantain.
+A typical Panamanian food plate would have a bunch of white rice, any protein on the side, beans, and fried plantain.

 Since I'm trying to incorporate more veggies into my diet, I said let's give it a try.
 Lucky for me it worked out perfectly.
 For lunch, I usually had my rice portion, but I added some of the cauliflower "rice" to make it seem more rice volume.
 For dinner, I only had a couple of portions of cauliflower rice and my protein of choice.

 When I tried to switch things up for dinner, I used it to make fried rice and you can try this pork fried rice recipe.
 Another day, I used it to make mushroom cauliflower rice.
 With this cauliflower rice, you can try and replicate other rice recipes, but the cooking method would be different.
 I have found that sauteing or frying the cauliflower works best, you can try this rice and carrots recipe by replacing the rice with your grated cauliflower.

 Lately, cauliflower rice has become a thing on the internet.
 In Panama, you can buy it ready to cook in the freezer section of the grocery store.
 But I noticed that if you buy it ready to cook, you will get a 12 oz bag for almost $5, and for that same amount of money in the market, I could get between 2 and 3 pounds of cauliflower ($1.50 or $1.75 per pound).
 So I figured out why not try to do it myself at home.